 Tab Description Transactions tab Modify the transactions and the transaction mix for the test.
 See Transactions Tab on page 98 for more information.
+See mansactions hab on page so for more information.
 User Load tab Modify the number of users per test iteration.
 See Specify User Load on page 134 for more information.
 Timing tab Specify sampling, pre-sampling, and user start-up times for the test.
 See Timing Tab on page 100 for more information.
 Advanced tab Specify Repository options, error handling, and database checkpoints for the test.
 You can also specify a file to execute at the beginning or end of each iteration.
 See Advanced Tab on page 101 for more information.